xkcao/chatbot/README.md

 # chatbot
-You bot that you can chat with
+A bot that you can chat with.